Mike Ford Player Props: Mariners vs. Twins

 Mike Ford At The Plate

-- Ford is hitting .267 with four doubles, nine home runs and six walks.
+- Ford has four doubles, nine home runs and seven walks while hitting .261.

-- In 32.4% of his games this season, Ford has tallied at least one RBI.
-In four of those games (11.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Ford has driven in a run in 11 games this season (31.4%), including four games with more than one RBI (11.4%).
+He has also driven home three or more of his team's runs in two contests.

-- In 10 of 34 games this year, he has scored, and four of those games included multiple runs.
+- He has scored in 31.4% of his games this year, with two or more runs scored in 11.4%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.